 Several Genarrator narratives deal with real-life issues, and we thought it would be good to feature some of these interesting and educational pieces.
 These are really aimed at 0ver 16’s so please use caution when watching/reading.

-Hang On In There, by Louis Moore: deals with the potential effects of using alcohol and drugs to deal with low confidence and depression.
+Dead Inside, Stay Alive by Louis Moore: deals with the potential effects of using alcohol and drugs to deal with low confidence and depression.
 Beware, there are some powerful and possibly upsetting scenes in this one, and the use of vlogs and multi-faceted screens is very effective in creating the main character’s state of mind.

 The Dying Mind, by Jamie Paddock.
 A moving and personal account of anxiety, low mood and the search for sexual identity.